TomSumner28/trc-salesgpt-frontend/README.md

 - TRC revenue for new and existing customers appears in the month-by-month table so you can see revenue each month.
 These rows are hidden when exporting to PDF.
 - **Publishers page** – The Publishers link shows reach, new‑customer capability and region data loaded from Supabase.
 The list is read‑only and feeds the automated reach numbers.
 Ensure your Supabase project includes a table named `publishers` (or `publisher`, sometimes `Publishers`) with columns `Network_Publishers`, `Sub_Publishers`, `Status`, `Regions`, `Reach` and `New_Customers`. `Reach` values can include commas and are converted to numbers automatically.
 Region names such as "USA" or "Europe" are recognised and normalised to `US` and `EU` automatically.
 - **Publisher forecasts** – Use the Publisher Forecasts page to enter real transaction count and revenue figures from partners.
 Tick **In-store Offer** to provide separate in‑store counts and revenue.
 Cashback is entered as a percentage so totals are calculated automatically.
 Results include AOV and ROAS and can cover a 3‑ or 6‑month period in any currency.
 The results dropdown lets you view totals by offer type or by channel, and the high level metrics list the cashback amounts **and the rates** for existing and new customers.
 - **Saved forecasts** – After calculating results you can save the current forecast.
-Forecasts are stored in Supabase so anyone can revisit them later.
-Visit the Saved Forecasts page from the top bar to review entries.
-A search box lets you quickly filter the list, and the **Delete** button removes a forecast from both the list and the Supabase table.
+Entries are stored in your browser so you can return later to review, delete or download them again.
+The Saved Forecasts page includes a search box for quickly filtering the list.